 These spinning centers of activity extend beyond the flesh of healthy individuals, but in the old, weak, senile person, they hardly reach the surface, except in the knees.
 The quickest way to regain health, youth and vitality is to start these magnetic centers spinning again.
 There are but five practices that will do this.
 Any one of them will be helpful, but all five are required to get glowing results."...

-..."During the past 80 years, health professionals in India and the West have begun to investigate the therapeutic potential of yoga.
-To date, thousands of research studies have been undertaken and have shown that with the practice of yoga a person can, indeed, learn to control such physiologic parameters as blood pressure, heart rate, respiratory function, metabolic rate, skin resistance, brain waves, body temperature, and many other bodily functions." ...
+..."Thousands of research studies have been undertaken and have shown that with the practice of yoga a person can, indeed, learn to control such physiologic parameters as blood pressure, heart rate, respiratory function, metabolic rate, skin resistance, brain waves, body temperature, and many other bodily functions."

 ..."The asanas help increase circulation to the limbs while the resultant relaxation addresses anxiety.
 "What many people report from doing yoga is that rather than being an exercise that takes energy away, it actually energizes."...

 Yoga Journal continues:

 ..."And Yoga's most ephemeral benefits, such as the opening of energy channels, are even more difficult to define and evaluate in a research setting.
 Dr. Brandeis believes it will take more scientists with a much greater experiential knowledge of yoga to begin measuring what might be classified as energetic changes.

 Probably in the future [research will] try to translate energetic effects into concrete medicine, but right now there aren't enough practitioners with enough knowledge to generate that kind of interest,"... he says.
 This article can be found online at Yoga Journal.

 We Don't Live In a One-Sided World - Yin/Yang